Jennifer A. Eber

 - NH Boring v.
 Adirondack Environment Associates, 145 N.H.
 397 (2000) – Jennifer successfully represented Adirondack Environmental Associates in an accord and satisfaction defense under the UCC.

-Jennifer enjoys running, is involved with animal welfare issues and causes, and raises chickens.
+Jennifer enjoys running, is involved with animal welfare causes, and is devoted to civics education.

 Jennifer is dedicated to her clients and uses her years of legal experience to reach a resolution to disputes that fits each client’s needs, whether it is taking the case to trial or gaining leverage and attempting to reach a settlement.